 The market in Puerto Rico is held every other Sunday.
 Although the market is located in the island’s second largest tourist town, it is not a distinct tourist market.
 Many of the stands sell fresh food directly from the farms and local producers.
 Occasionally there is music and folk dancing at the market, which is located in the area of the large shopping center.

 In the same place there is market every Monday night from 5:00pm to 10:30pm, but only in the timeframe of October to March.
 In this market, the most local artisans sell different kinds of handicrafts etc.

 Arucas is a nice mountain village with a weekly market every Saturday.
 There are about 100 stands, and several of them sell the rum Arehucas from the city’s rum factory.
 The rum factory is unfortunately closed on Saturdays, but it is still worth visiting the nice old town.

 Telde is the second largest city in Gran Canaria.
 Saturday’s market is also quite large, but the special thing about the market is that it is not overrun by tourists.
 On the market, agricultural products and other food products are mainly sold from local producers.
 Duplicates of the sculpture Idolo de Tara (see picture) are often seen at the market in Telde, as the original is believed to have been found in the nearby village of Tara.
 Idolo de Tara is considered the goddess of fertility.

 The market in Teror used to be a secret tip, but that’s no longer the case.
 The beautiful city and the beautiful surroundings draw many visitors to the relatively large market.
-The speciality of this market is the sausage Chorizo de Teror, which is smeared on homemade bread.
+The specialty of this market is the sausage Chorizo de Teror, which is smeared on homemade bread.

 San Mateo (Saturday 8am-8pm and Sunday’s)